ICFA: Instrumentation, Innovation and Development Panel

 • A list of the most important publications pertaining to the nomination;

 • At least two, but not more than three supporting letters of not more than 5,000 characters each.
+The supporting letters must be written by those other than the nominator.

-Nominations will remain active for three years.
-A nominator may view their nomination made in a previous year at the above page from the sidebar option "Edition 2023” or “Edition 2022”.
 The particle physics community is diverse and global, so the nominees should reflect this.
 The nomination of women and other underrepresented groups in the particle physics community is therefore strongly encouraged.

 Award Ceremony